 Tax-Exempt Bond Financing.
-The Delaware Economic Development Authority can also provide financial assistance to new or expanding businesses, governmental units, and certain organizations that are exempt from federal income taxation by issuing tax-exempt bonds and then lending the proceeds of such bonds.
+The Delaware Division of Small Business can also provide financial assistance to new or expanding businesses, governmental units, and certain organizations that are exempt from federal income taxation by issuing tax-exempt bonds and then lending the proceeds of such bonds.
 Bond financing applications are reviewed for their financial feasibility and their potential impact on the State's economy.